JD Supervised Research

 Submit this completed form to: Office of the Registrar, 315 McDonough Hall

 JD SUPERVISED RESEARCH APPLICATION

 The faculty augments the Law Center's seminar offerings by providing a Supervised Research option, through which students work independently on a writing project under the supervision of a faculty member for 2 graded credits.
 Supervised Research projects provide faculty guidance to students in areas where there is no curricular offering or where a student wishes to explore a subject in greater depth than would be possible in an existing course.
 Supervised Research projects must meet the requirements of the upperclass legal writing requirement (see the Upperclass Legal Writing Requirement on p.
-5 of the Georgetown Law Student Handbook), and the professor and student must establish a calendar of meetings that allows for the kind of interaction contemplated for writing seminars.
+5 of the Georgetown Law Student Handbook), and the professor and student must establish a calendar of at least four meetings that allows for the kind of interaction contemplated for writing seminars.

 To apply for a Supervised Research project, a student must complete an application form and submit it to the Office of the Registrar by the deadline for the relevant semester (see Application Deadlines above).
 All requests to undertake a Supervised Research project must be approved by the Associate Dean for the J.D. program.
 The Associate Dean for the J.D.
 Program will be receptive to proposals meeting the goals of Supervised Research Projects and expects to approve most proposals for supervision by full-time faculty, however, approval is not automatic.
 Students should consider the following rules applicable to Supervised Research projects when submitting a proposal:

 The student must have a cumulative grade point average of at least a C (2.00/4.00) in Law Center courses.